 HOW TO APPLY

-There is usually no fee for the summer school but participants will have to finance their own travel and stay in Bochum.
+There is a fee of 80 EUR for the summer school.
+Included in this fee is a copy of our book "Dynamic Thinking - A Primer on Dynamic Field Theory".
+Additionally, participants will have to finance their own travel and stay in Bochum.

 Structure of the school

 The school is led by Prof. Gregor Schöner, who lectures on the concepts of DFT in the mornings.
 Afternoon sessions provide hands-on training working with dynamic field models in COSIVINA and CEDAR, our interactive simulation environments.
 Students develop their own projects during the school to learn how to apply the concepts of DFT to their home domain of interest.

 For the hands-on work, the exercises and projects, we use numeric simulators.
 COSIVINA is a simulator for dynamic field theory that is based on Matlab and supports quick assembly of DFT models, for instance to account for human behavioral data.

 The hands-on work is done in Matlab, to which a short tutorial introduction is provided.

 More robotic projects can be implemented in the C++ based simulator CEDAR, which also features a graphical user interface in which core elements of DFT can be assembled without in-depth programming knowledge.
 For more advanced projects in CEDAR, basic knowledge of C++ is required.

 Some of the topics that the summer school covers include: